jbodah/spotifuby/README.md

 The routes for Spotifuby is dynamically generated based on the methods provided by the `Spotify` module.
 See spotifuby.rb for details.

+# Thanks

+Big thanks to @hnarayanan for the shpotify repo